IBM-Bluemix-Docs/java/spring-healthcheck.md

 # Health checks with Spring
 {: #spring-healthcheck}

-The health endpoint provided by Spring Boot actuator is tied to the application lifecycle: it won't be reachable until the application has started, and will be unavailable as soon as the application is stopped (which happens before the process shuts down).
-Spring Boot Actuator will automatically add additional health indicators for technologies detected on the classpath.
-For example, if your application uses JDBC, the health endpoint will include some basic tests to ensure the backing datastore can be reached.
+The health endpoint that is provided by Spring Boot actuator is tied to the application lifecycle and is not reachable until the application is started.
+Likewise, it is disabled as soon as the application is stopped (which happens before the process shuts down).
+Spring Boot Actuator automatically adds health indicators for technologies that are detected on the class path.
+For example, if your application uses JDBC, the health endpoint includes some basic tests to ensure that the backing data store can be reached.
 The Actuator-defined health endpoint is better suited for use as a readiness probe for this reason.

 Enable Spring Boot Actuator by adding the `spring-boot-actuator` dependency to your `pom.xml` file: